ashishmgupta/blog/site/O365SecurityImplementation/docs/SetupAzureADAppForSplunk.md

 Those details should be provided to the Splunk Administrator so they could set up the Azure tenant for the log ingestion. <br>
 The admin consent needs to be granted via the Azure portal (instructions below).<br>

-Below are the Splunk apps we will need to create separate Azure AD apps for  <br>
+We will need to create separate Azure AD apps for the below Splunk Add-ons<br>
 <a href="https://splunkbase.splunk.com/app/4055/" target="_blank">Splunk Add-on for Microsoft Office 365</a> <br>
-<a href="https://splunkbase.splunk.com/app/3757/" target="_blank">Splunk Add-on for Microsoft Office 365</a>
+<a href="https://splunkbase.splunk.com/app/3757/" target="_blank">Microsoft Azure Add-on for Splunk</a>

-### Step 0 - Install Azure AD Powershell
+### Pre-requisite - Install Azure AD Powershell
 Please execute the below in PowerShell to install the Azure AD module for Powershell
 ```
 Install-Module AzureAD